kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 	2. **Responsive Web Design for Futtech**: Completed refactor of Futtech's [login page](https://futtech.kalkyokya.tech/login), aligned background image and resolved disproportionate rendering of input fields in the login form.

 - **Learning & Growth**
-	1. Started the week off with a home session consisting of [Plyometrics](https://www.google.com/search?client=opera&q=plyometrics+exercises+for+footballers&sourceid=opera&ie=UTF-8&oe=UTF-8) and off-the-wall ball trapping drills aimed at improving my first touch and ball to eye connection aka The ['Quiet eye'](https://www.google.com/search?client=opera&q=quiet+eye+meaning&sourceid=opera&ie=UTF-8&oe=UTF-8).
+	1. Started the week off with a home session consisting of [Plyometrics](https://www.google.com/search?client=opera&q=plyometrics+exercises+for+footballers&sourceid=opera&ie=UTF-8&oe=UTF-8) and off-the-wall ball trapping drills aimed at improving my first touch and ball to eye connection AKA The ['Quiet eye'](https://www.google.com/search?client=opera&q=quiet+eye+meaning&sourceid=opera&ie=UTF-8&oe=UTF-8).
 	2. Tuesday was all about setting my week up for success through late submission of my weekly work log and ```decluttering``` of my email inbox.
 	3. While decluttering, I renewed my Blynk account and got curious about a tutorial like video they serve on their website.
 An investigation of the video's url revealed its hosting on github as a ['GitHub raw link'](https://www.google.com/search?client=opera&q=github+raw+link&sourceid=opera&ie=UTF-8&oe=UTF-8), which had me wonder if Futtech could host all its videos on there (Theoritically: Yes, Practically: No).
 	4. Still on Tuesday, after an AI investigation of the proper implementation of a 'Video on-demand' System, it hit me that my current VPS provider, [Akamai Linode](https://www.google.com/search?client=opera&q=akamai+linode+about+page&sourceid=opera&ie=UTF-8&oe=UTF-8), offers a service labeled 'Object Storage' which might just be what Futtech relies on to dish out videos over the internet.